miiiiiilaaaan/PoliticalChart/README.md

-# PoliticalChart
+## PoliticalChart
-A place to upload the Starscape Political Chart
+Here i'll upload the latest Political Charts for Starscape use.